s3anmorrow/brightspace-project-extractor/README.md

 # Brightspace Project Extractor

-## The Problem
+## Problem
 When multiple students submit a project to Brightspace, the projects files are downloaded in batch as a giant zip file.
 This file is unzipped into a set of folders - one for each student containing their submitted project files.
 But what happens if the student zips up their project files and submits that?
 You end up with a zip file inside each student's folder.
 The instructor then has to go and manually unzip each zip file in each student's folder.
 What a mess.

-This python script automates this by going into each student's folder and unzipping the project files
+This python script automates this by going into each student's folder and unzipping the project files.
+It also includes some options to automate node.js installations, etc.

 ## Usage
 Copy the extract.py file into the folder containing the student folders: